 A Roth IRA (individual retirement account) is an account that is outside your workplace retirement savings plan, whereas Roth contributions exist within your retirement savings plan.
 You may contribute to a Roth IRA only if your adjusted gross income falls below a certain amount.
-There are no adjusted gross income limits for Roth contributions in your workplace retirement plan.
+There are no adjusted gross income limits for Roth contributions to your workplace retirement plan.

-Contributions to both your Roth workplace retirement plan and Roth IRA have annual contribution limits.
+Contributions to both your Roth workplace retirement plan and your Roth IRA have annual contribution limits.

-- The 2022 contribution limit for a Roth IRA is \$6,000 per year or \$7,000 if you are age 50 or older and eligible to make catch-up contributions. - The combined IRS contribution limit for both Roth and traditional pretax contributions if you are under age 50 is \$20,500.
-If you are over age 50 and eligible to make a \$6,500 catch-up contribution, the limit is \$27,000. - With a Roth IRA, you do not have to take a required minimum distribution (RMD) during your lifetime, but with Roth contributions in your workplace retirement plan, you will have to take RMDs, generally after you have retired and attained age 72.
-(Note: The change in the RMD age requirement from 701⁄2 to 72 applies only to individuals who turn 701⁄2 on or after January 1, 2020.
-Please speak with your tax advisor regarding the impact of this change on future RMDs.)
+- The 2023 contribution limit for a Roth IRA is \$6,500 per year, or \$7,500 if you are age 50 or older and eligible to make catch-up contributions. - The combined IRS contribution limit for both Roth and traditional pretax contributions if you are under age 50 is \$22,500.
+If you are over age 50 and eligible to make a \$7,500 catch-up contribution, the limit is \$30,000. - With a Roth IRA, you do not have to take a required minimum distribution (RMD) during your lifetime, but with Roth contributions to your workplace retirement plan, you will have to take RMDs, generally after you have retired and attained age 73.
+Effective January 1, 2024, the Roth contributions in your workplace retirement plan will be excluded from your RMD calculation.
+Please speak with your tax advisor regarding the impact of SECURE 2.0 on future RMDs

-4. If I am already contributing \$6,000 per year to a Roth IRA, am I still allowed to make pretax and Roth in-plan contributions up to the \$20,500 annual limit for 2022?
+4. If I am already contributing \$6,500 per year to a Roth IRA, am I still allowed to make pretax and Roth in-plan contributions up to the \$22,500 annual limit for 2023?

 Yes.
-You may make pretax and Roth in-plan contributions up to the annual limit (\$20,500 for 2022, or \$27,000 if you are catch-up eligible), even if you have already contributed the annual maximum amount to a Roth IRA.
+You may make pretax and Roth in-plan contributions up to the annual limit (\$22,500 for 2023, or \$30,000 if you are catch-up eligible), even if you have already contributed the annual maximum amount to a Roth IRA.